TeksEdge/ThumbLLM/README.md

 # Two Interfaces.
 One Local Model.

-Every ThumbLLM build is designed to make the same model available to both **people** and **software**.
+Every ThumbLLM build is designed to make the same model available to both **people** and **software/agents/harnesses**.

 ## 💬 Built-In Desktop Chat

-Launch ThumbLLM and interact with the model directly.
+Launch (doubleclick) ThumbLLM and interact with the model directly.

 Depending on the build, the interface can provide: